Project Overview

 Sensegiving

 How organizations actively shape how employees interpret their experiences through policies, leadership behavior, and cultural norms.
-Much of this sensegiving is unintentional.
+Sensegiving can be intentional or unintentional.

 Sensebreaking